How to Invest in Marijuana Stocks

 The FDA has has approved three THC-based drugs -- Marinol, Cesamet, and Syndros -- for the treatment of chemotherapy-induced nausea and vomiting.
 Marinol and Syndros also received approval for treating AIDS-related anorexia.
 However, all three drugs are manufactured using synthetic THC rather than compounds from marijuana plants.

 Recreational marijuana is currently approved for adult use in nine U.S. states and the District of Columbia.
 Uruguay legalized weed at the national level in 2013.
-The Canadian parliament voted to legalize recreational marijuana in June, with the market scheduled to open in October 2018.
+The Canadian parliament voted to legalize recreational marijuana and now, the Canadian marijuana market is scheduled to open in October 2018.

 As you might expect, users of recreational marijuana products tend to prefer the psychoactive attributes of THC.
 Smoking cannabis flower is the most common method of use in key U.S. states that have legalized recreational marijuana.
 However, vaping concentrates and consuming cannabis edibles has grown in popularity.